WeiChun0723/WeiChun0723/README.md

 - 👋 Hi, I’m @WeiChun0723
 - 👀 I’m currently exploring on Machine learning and Python.
-- 🌱 Just another programmer try to learn new stuff.
+- 🌱 Just another programmer try to explore the tech world.
 - 📫 How to reach me laiwc0723@gmail.com

 <p align="center">